Overview

 }

-Existing e-learning standards were designed for click-through courses and learning management systems.
-They don't address the unique needs of voice-based AI tutoring:
+UMCF is designed specifically for the unique needs of voice-based AI tutoring:

 Document Structure